numpy/numpy/doc/neps/nep-XXXX-SIMD-optimizations.rst

 architecture separately by hand, without trying to abstract common patterns in the SIMD intrinsics (e.g., have `loops.avx512.c.src`, `loops.avx2.c.src`, `loops.sse.c.src`, `loops.vsx.c.src`, `loops.neon.c.src`, etc.).
 This is more similar to what PIXMAX does.
-There's a lot of duplication here though, and it the manual code duplication requires a champion who will be dedicated to implementing and maintaining that platform's loop code.
+There's a lot of duplication here though, and the manual code duplication requires a champion who will be dedicated to implementing and maintaining that platform's loop code.